What if a nurse drinks a little too much, decides to drive, and ends up being convicted of DUI? Does she lose her nursing license?

 Defining Minor and Major Violations of the NPA

-If the nurse’s blood alcohol content was high, other substances were found, or an accident was involved, the DUI may be considered aggravated.
-An aggravated DUI conviction is a major violation of the NPA.
 In these cases, the Boards of Nursing (BON) may forward notice of the conviction to the Attorney General’s Office, which acts as the BON’s attorney.
-There, the evidence is reviewed, and a formal accusation is prepared.
+There, the evidence will be reviewed, and a formal accusation will be prepared.

 - A Letter of Public Reprimand or a formal warning